OctopusDeploy/docs/docs/deployment-process/configuration-features/index.md

 You enable configuration features as you define the [steps](/docs/deployment-process/steps/index.md) in your [deployment process](/docs/deployment-process/index.md).

 1. If the step you are defining has configuration features available, there is a **CONFIGURE FEATURES** link.
 Click the link.
-1. Select the features you would like to enable by clicking the relevant checkboxes in the list and click **OK**.
+1. Select the features you would like to enable by clicking the relevant check-boxes in the list and click **OK**.

 ![Configuration features screenshot](configuration-features.png)